 Are one of the few species that prey on porcupines.

 Their population was in serious decline due to pelt hunting until the 1940's.
 Their status is unknown today as they are rare in occurrence.

 How You Can Help

-Hicks was one of several locations in the Cooking Lake Moraine selected to study fishers, as a part of the Moraine Mesocarnivore Project.
+Hicks and Golden Ranches were selected as two locations for a study of fishers in the Beaverhill Biosphere Reserve, as a part of the Moraine Mesocarnivore Project.
 Read the project’s findings in their scientific paper: Distinguishing reintroduction from recolonization with genetic testing.